WorkshopVTI-HOWEST/cyber-security-challenge/README.md

 1. On the admin page there is a data-hint on the input fields.

-    - Basically saying the username is admin.
+    - Basically saying the username is admin. //TODO: make a social media page so they get the username from the social media page.
     - Refering to the robots.txt file.

 2. On the robots.txt file there is a url: /keepthishidden